-Adrian has been instructed in many high profile and contentious inquests.
+Adrian is instructed in many high profile and contentious inquests.
 They have included cases that were delicate by their very nature or allegation, or complex in their detail.
 They have often lasted several weeks and involved the most sensitive of issues and information.

-He has particular expertise in Inquests where Article 2 is engaged, and also where the proceedings are before a jury.
-He brings to these proceedings his vast experience as a silk in the Regulatory field and Crown Court, as well as a thorough background in health and safety and personal injury work.
+He has particular expertise where the proceedings are before a jury.
+He brings to these proceedings his vast experience in the Regulatory field, as well as a thorough background in insurance, health and safety, and personal injury work.
 To this he adds the skills of a polished advocate who has been in silk since 2011.

 Adrian has the background and legal expertise of a civil lawyer.
 He practised in personal injury, medical negligence and commercial law for many years whilst at the junior bar.